gh0stwizard/plcrtd/README.md

 Just for fun.
 The possible usecases:

 * Personal usage
-* Internal usage inside a company
+* Internal usage inside of a company

 # Dependencies #